 Medium

-Capital.com dominates the commodities trading scene with its 130 CFD contracts, futures, and knock-out options.
-It provides excellent conditions for automated trading in metals, energies, and soft commodities.
+I think Capital.com is the ultimate choice to trade commodities with automated systems, as it provides a vast selection of commodity-related 90+ CFD contracts, futures, and knock-out options.
+While testing, I found that they have excellent conditions for automated trading in metals, energies, and soft commodities.

 Commodity Trading Features: